JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 This is most useful when a property is renamed, to handle change during [deserialization](userguide-serialization.html).

+The style of equals/hashCode/toString can be controlled using the annotation parameters "equalsHashCodeStyle" and "toStringStyle".
+In most cases, the default "smart" setting is sufficient:

+* "omit" - omit this property from equals/hashCode/toString
+* "smart" - process intelligently, equivalent to "field" for immutable and "getter" for mutable
+* "getter" - use the getter for equals/hashCode/toString
+* "field" - use the field for equals/hashCode/toString

 ## Derived properties

 It is possible to declare a property without a matching field.